openmpf/openmpf-docker/README.md

 `jdk-8u144-linux-x64.rpm`, or something similar where "8u144" is a different version number.
 Do not download Java SE 9 or 10.

-Once cloned, you can run the following command, from the openmpf-docker directory, to build the OpenMPF project inside a Docker container tagged as `mpf_build:latest`:
+Once cloned, you can run the following command from within the `openmpf-docker` directory to create the OpenMPF build image.

 - `docker build mpf_build/ -t mpf_build:latest`

-Note that it can take 1.5 - 2 hours for this command to complete if you're starting from scratch.
+This image does not build OpenMPF, rather, it is an environment in which OpenMPF will be built.
+Perform the build using the following commands:

+- `mkdir mpf_build/.m2`
+- `docker run mpf_build --mount type=bind,source="$(pwd)"/mpf_build/.m2,target=/root/.m2`

+The first command will create a directory to store Maven dependencies on your host system.
+The first time OpenMPF is built it will download 300+ MB of Maven dependencies.
+It is most efficient to store them all on the host system so that they do not need to be downloaded again if and when you rebuild OpenMPF.

+The second command will mount that directory to a Docker container created from the OpenMPF build image and perform the build inside of that container.

+Once that command completes with `BUILD SUCCESS`, run the following command to create the runtime images:

 - `docker-compose build`

 ### Run OpenMPF using Docker Compose

-Once the images are built, you can run OpenMPF using:
+Once the runtime images are built, you can run OpenMPF using:

 - `docker-compose up`